Champagne

 • Doux: Very sweet, and rarely produced nowadays.
 More than 50g/L

-If the Champagne is a vintage Champagne, the production method is even more strictly regulated.
+If a Champagne is a vintage Champagne, the production method is even more stringent.

 Champagne: Its Sub-Regions and Appellations

 The Champagne region is divided into several appellations from different sub-regions, the most famous of which are Champagne, Champagne Premier Cru, and Champagne Grand Cru.
-The sub-regions of Champagne each have their own characteristics in terms of terroir and style of Champagne.
-They include:
+The sub-regions of Champagne each have their own distinct characteristics in terms of terroir and Champagne style.
+These include:

 • Vallée de la Marne: This sub-region produces Champagnes based primarily on Pinot Meunier.
 The wines from this area are fruitier and more approachable, bringing freshness and roundness to blends.

 • Côte des Bar (Aube): Located in the south of Champagne, this sub-region is influenced by warmer climates.
-It produces primarily Pinot Noir, and its Champagnes can be rich and full-bodied.
+It produces mainly Pinot Noir, and its Champagnes can be rich and full-bodied.

-• Côte de Sézanne: This sub-region is located south of the Côte des Blancs and also produces primarily Chardonnay.
+• Côte de Sézanne: This sub-region is located south of the Côte des Blancs and also produces mainly Chardonnay

-• Aube en Champagne: This sub-region is renowned for producing Rosé des Riceys, a rosé wine made primarily from Pinot Noir.
+• Aube en Champagne: This sub-region is known for producing the Rosé des Riceys, a rosé wine made primarily from Pinot Noir.

-The Best Champagnes: Top Producers and Great Vintages
+The Best Champagne: Top Producers and Great Vintages

 The Greatest Champagne Houses

-Champagne is home to numerous renowned Champagne houses that have played a crucial role in the development and promotion of this iconic drink.
+Champagne is home to many renowned Champagne houses that have played a crucial role in the development and promotion of this iconic drink.
 Here are some of the greatest Champagne houses:

-• Moët & Chandon: Founded in 1743, Moët & Chandon is one of the most iconic Champagne houses.
-Based in Épernay, it is renowned for its prestige cuvée Dom Pérignon and its elegant style.
+• Moët & Chandon : Founded in 1743, Moët & Chandon is one of the most iconic Champagne houses.
+It is based in Épernay and is renowned for its prestige cuvée Dom Pérignon and its elegant style.

-• Louis Roederer: Founded in 1776, the Louis Roederer house is particularly known for producing Cristal Roederer Champagne, created especially for the Tsar of Russia.
+• Louis Roederer : Founded in 1776, the Louis Roederer house is particularly known for producing the Champagne Cristal Roederer, created especially for the Tsar of Russia.

-• Bollinger: Founded in 1829, Bollinger is appreciated for its powerful and complex cuvées.
-It is also famous for being the Champagne of choice for James Bond.
+• Bollinger : Founded in 1829, Bollinger is appreciated for its powerful and complex cuvées.
+It is also famous for being the Champagne of choice of James Bond.

 • Krug: Founded in 1843, Krug is synonymous with quality and exclusivity.
-Krug cuvées are crafted in small quantities and are known for their complexity and aging potential.
+Krug cuvées are produced in small quantities and are known for their complexity and aging potential.

 • Pol Roger: Founded in 1849, the Pol Roger house is recognized for its family tradition and its elegant Champagne.
 Winston Churchill was a great admirer of their cuvées.